Swiss-hub/airbnb-clone-project/README.md

 The Airbnb Clone Project is a comprehensive, real-world application designed to simulate the development of a robust booking platform like Airbnb.
 It involves a deep dive into full-stack development, focusing on backend systems, database design, API development, and application security.

-#Team Roles And Responsibilities.
+#Project Roles And Responsibilities.
 Frontend Developer
 Backend Developer
 Database Administrator
 Devops Engineer
-UI/UX Designer
+UI/UX Design Planning
 Project Manager
 QA Tester
 Security Engineer